microsoft/TypeScript/doc/spec.md

 ### <a name="4.15.4"/>4.15.4 The instanceof operator

-The `instanceof` operator requires the left operand to be of type Any, an object type, or a type parameter type, and the right operand to be of type Any or a subtype of the ‘Function’ interface type.
+The `instanceof` operator requires the left operand to be of type Any, an object type, or a type parameter type, and the right operand to be of type Any or a subtype of the 'Function' interface type.
 The result is always of the Boolean primitive type.

-Note that object types containing one or more call or construct signatures are automatically subtypes of the ‘Function’ interface type, as described in section [3.3](#3.3).
+Note that object types containing one or more call or construct signatures are automatically subtypes of the 'Function' interface type, as described in section [3.3](#3.3).

 ### <a name="4.15.5"/>4.15.5 The in operator